-If you believe you are being or have been sexually harassed, please contact the Title IX and Diversity Office.
-The Title IX Officer is Tanya Coty.
-She is available at 541.885.1073.
-Tanya Coty also deals with all harassment matters directly and confidentially.
-Complaints are handled in accordance with Oregon Tech Policy 21-25; retaliation also is prohibited.
+If you believe you are being or have been sexually harassed, please contact the Diversity/Title IX Officer.
+The office number is 541.885.1073.
+Oregon Tech's Human Resources office handles complaints and grievances along with inquiries regarding discrimination or equity programs.
+The Human Resources number to contact for Oregon Tech is 541-885-1074 for Oregon Tech.
+"HR" will deal with all harassment matters directly and confidentially.
+Complaints are handled in accordance with Oregon Tech Policy 21-25.
+Retaliation also is prohibited.